openaccesstoimmigrants/EmpowerItaly/README.md

 ## 1. Introduction

-Our project aims to provide an analysis of the phenomenon of immigration in Italy, but more specifically how either foreigners and Italians are impacted by the changes in the labour market.
+The project addresses the potential difference in unemployment rates betwwen immigrants and native italians.
+It allows to investigate the labour market dynamics and assess whether there might be disparities in employment opportunities for immigrants.

 This topic is widely discussed by Italian politicians, but it is often based on assumptions rather than data.
 For instance, some people claim that "Italy has been invaded by migrants," as reported by articles like "[Siamo invasi dai migranti, la più grande tra le fake news](https://www.huffingtonpost.it/archivio/2017/06/28/news/siamo_invasi_dai_migranti_la_piu_grande_tra_le_fake_news-10640403/)."
 Other statements, like "an ethnic replacement is in act in order to delete Italian culture," are even more absurd, as reported by the article "[Italian minister sparks fury for saying immigration leads to ‘ethnic replacement’](https://edition.cnn.com/2023/04/19/europe/italy-immigration-lollobrigida-intl/index.html)."

-Acknowledging the complexity of immigration, our focus is on evaluating the active engagement of foreign individuals within Italy's labor market.
+Acknowledging the complexity of immigration, our focus is on evaluating the active engagement of foreign individuals within Italy's labour market.
 Our aim is to ascertain whether immigrants experience a disproportionate impact from unemployment rates and the extent of this disparity.
 Our investigation seeks to pinpoint the regions in Italy with higher concentrations of immigrants and the key industries where they are predominantly employed.
 We have compared the labor force participation and unemployment rates between foreigners and Italians to observe and analyze any disparities that exist.

 ## 2. Scenario